-The trucker liked to get an early start—before those school buses take up the whole damn road.
+Before those school buses take up the whole damn road.

 The garbage mountain loomed on the horizon.
 It was the one blight on this rural paradise; but from a distance its white gull-infested peak looked like snow.
-Stretching out before it, the mirrored surface of the lake appeared on fire and the fields of tall reeds surrounding it swayed gently in the morning breeze.
+Stretching out before it, the mirrored surface of the lake appeared on fire and the surrounding fields of tall reeds swayed gently in the morning breeze.